folk-lab/hdf5-web-gui/README.md

 This is a web GUI for viewing HDF5 files.

 The HDF Group  [made their own web ui](http://data.hdfgroup.org/), but it is apparently closed source for now.
-Inm the end, this was probably for the best, as I wanted to use different tools for the interface than what they had chosen, namely to make something responsive and to use a different plotting library.
+In the end, this was probably for the best, as I wanted to use different tools for the interface than what they had chosen, namely to make something responsive and to use a different plotting library.